 Do I Get to See the Police Report?

 As your Westerville defense lawyers, we will always make copies of all WPD police reports we receive and provide you with them.
 We ask that you take them home, review them thoroughly, and then send us an email with your thoughts.
 Make a note of any inconsistencies, as well as your summary of what occurred at the time of the alleged offense.

-Let an experienced criminal defense and DUI lawyer ease your mind when you face criminal or OVI charges in Westerville.
+Let an experienced defense lawyer ease your mind when you face criminal or OVI charges in Westerville, Ohio.
 Your best defense is an attorney who knows the courts you’re about to enter and can look for opportunities to reduce or dismiss your charges, move your case out of Westerville if necessary, and get you through the process with a minimal negative impact on your life.